Is Bali Safe for Travelers?

 Sun Safety: Protect your skin from sunburn by wearing sunscreen, sunglasses, and a hat, and seek shade during peak sun hours.

-Medical Facilities: Familiarize yourself with the location of medical facilities and pharmacies in case you need medical treatment.
+Medical Facilities: Familiarize yourself with the location of medical facilities and pharmacies near you in case you need medical treatment.

 Pack Like a Bali Pro: Insider Tips for Your Ultimate Packing List!